 Dr. Mackenzie Savaiano, Dr. Anne Thomas

 This certificate provides additional education for professionals interested in students with sensory disabilities (students who are blind/visually impaired or deaf/hard of hearing).
-Through focused coursework about unique programs and services, collabortion with families, and specialized instructional methods, participants will gain a deeper understanding of how to effectively work with and support students who have unique sensory learning needs.
+Through focused coursework about unique programs and services, collaboration with families, and specialized instructional methods, participants will gain a deeper understanding of how to effectively work with and support students who have unique sensory learning needs.
 Coursework is offered online during the academic year.

 There are primarily four audiences for this certificate: